hunkim/deep_architecture_genealogy/README.md

 # Deep Architecture Genealogy
-There are so many new models and archtectures.
-If you find something inetresting and worth to pay attention, please let us know.
+There are so many new models and architectures.
+If you find something inetresting and worth paying attention to, please let us know.
 ## Mindmap Coggle Link
 https://coggle.it/diagram/Wf5mYoJbsgABUF9P
 ![https://coggle.it/diagram/Wf5mYoJbsgABUF9P](Neural_Net_Arch_Genealogy.png)